martukas/superpack/README.md

 This solves my particular use case:
 * installing same or similar sets of programs on fresh machines
 * dealing with different package managers, such as `apt`, `snap`, `winget`, with subtly different syntax, and not caring to remember which package resides where
-* the need to occasionally build and install from source, with custom settings rather than using existing packages
+* the need to occasionally build and install from source, with custom configurations rather than using existing packages
-* something like Ninite seems outdated and does not provide some programs I need
+* something like Ninite seems outdated and does not provide many programs I need
-* I need to do this in both Linux and Windows
+* I want to do this in both Linux and Windows
 * I sometimes need to do this in CLI only, e.g. on a remote machine, without a window manager
 * I want to curate my own list of programs I will likely need, and keep them categorized in my own way
 * Increasing overlap in configurations across OSs, in particular with ssh, git and Windows Linux Subsystem, makes it increasingly convenient to maintain a common bootstrapper for packages as well